- Hospital Information

-The mission of The Massachusetts Hospital School (MHS) is to provide medical, habilitative, rehabilitative, recreational, educational and vocational services to children and young adults with multiple disabilities, assisting them to achieve their maximum level of independence in all aspects of life.
+The mission of The Massachusetts Hospital School (MHS) is to provide medical, rehabilitative, educational, recreational, habilitative, transitional, and complementary alternative medical services to children and young adults with multiple disabilities, assisting them to achieve their optimal level of independence in all aspects of life.

 - Jude L. O'Hara, Chairman

 - Therapeutic Services including Speech and Language, Occupational, Physical and Recreational Therapy